 Like others, the Japanese had legends about their ancestral rulers.
 They believed their earliest ruler was Jimmu, who was supposed to have reigned from 660 to 582 BCE and was believed to be descendant of the sun goddess.
 Japanese legend describes a ruling regent in the third century as Queen Jingo, and it describes Queen Jingo as a direct descendant of Jimmu and the Sun Goddess.
 It describes Queen Jingo and her son, Ojin, sending a military expedition to Korea.
 Gentle winds and god-like fish are said to have helped their armada cross the sea to Korea, so that no oars had to be used.
 Then, according to legend, a vast tidal wave carried the fleet inland, into the kingdom of Silla.
 The surprised and terrified Koreans are said to have surrendered at once and to have promised to pay homage and tribute to Queen Jingo until the sun rose in the west, rivers flowed backwards and stones turned into stars.

+And they too took to new beliefs.
 The Japanese looked to guidance in fortune telling techniques that had been used by the Chinese, such as following the cracks in heated bones.
 Their rituals became known as Shinto, meaning Way of Life, or Way of the Gods.
 Like the gods of others, these gods were forces of nature: gods of mountain and valley, field and stream, fire and water, wind and rain, floods and earthquakes – all that was beautiful and terrible in nature.
-And that which seemed to contain a superior godly power, the Japanese called kami.
+And that which seemed to contain a superior godly power, the Japanese called Kami.

 The Japanese perceived as gods those who had died after having made an exceptional contribution to society.
 Everyone believed his family had an ancestor who had become a god.
 Everyone saw himself or herself as descendant of gods.
 It was believed that every Japanese was descended from the Sun Goddess, the common people more distantly than ruling families and aristocrats.